-Treatment of Rejection: The first dose of ATGAM (lymphocyte immune globulin) can be delayed until the diagnosis of the first rejection episode.
-The recommended dose is 10 to 15 mg/kg daily for 14 days.
-Additional alternate-day therapy up to a total of 21 doses can be given.
+- Renal transplant rejection: The recommended dose is 10 to 15 mg/kg daily intravenously for 14 days.
+Additional alternate-day therapy up to a total of 21 doses may be given.

-The recommended dosage regimen is 10 to 20 mg/kg daily for 8 to 14 days.
-Additional alternate-day therapy up to a total of 21 doses can be administered.(11–13) Because thrombocytopenia can be associated with the administration of ATGAM (lymphocyte immune globulin) , patients receiving it for the treatment of aplastic anemia may need prophylactic platelet transfusions to maintain platelets at clinically acceptable levels.
+The recommended dose is 10 to 20 mg/kg daily intravenously for 8 to 14 days.
+Additional alternate-day therapy up to a total of 21 doses may be given.
+Because thrombocytopenia can be associated with the administration of ATGAM, patients receiving it for the treatment of aplastic anemia may need prophylactic platelet transfusions to maintain platelets at clinically acceptable levels.

-Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration whenever solution and container permit.
-However, because ATGAM (lymphocyte immune globulin) is a gamma globulin product, it can be transparent to slightly opalescent, colorless to faintly pink or brown, and may develop a slight granular or flaky deposit during storage.
-ATGAM (lymphocyte immune globulin) (diluted or undiluted) should not be shaken because excessive foaming and/or denaturation of the protein may occur.
+- Visually inspect parenteral drug products for particulate matter and discoloration prior to administration, whenever solution and container permit.
+However, because ATGAM is a gamma globulin product, it can be transparent to slightly opalescent, colorless to faintly pink or brown, and may develop a slight granular or flaky deposit during storage.
+Do not shake ATGAM (diluted or undiluted) because excessive foaming and/or denaturation of the protein may occur.

-Dilute ATGAM (lymphocyte immune globulin) for intravenous infusion in an inverted bottle of sterile vehicle so the undiluted ATGAM (lymphocyte immune globulin) does not contact the air inside.
-Add the total daily dose of ATGAM (lymphocyte immune globulin) to the sterile vehicle (see Compatibility and Stability).
-The concentration should not exceed 4 mg of ATGAM (lymphocyte immune globulin) per mL.
-The diluted solution should be gently rotated or swirled to effect thorough mixing.
+- Dilute ATGAM for intravenous infusion in an inverted bottle of sterile vehicle so the undiluted ATGAM does not contact the air inside.
+Add the total daily dose of ATGAM to the sterile vehicle (see Compatibility and Stability).
+Do not exceed a concentration of 4 mg of ATGAM per mL.
+Gently rotate or swirl the diluted solution to effect thorough mixing.

-The diluted ATGAM (lymphocyte immune globulin) should be allowed to reach room temperature before infusion.
-ATGAM (lymphocyte immune globulin) is appropriately administered into a vascular shunt, arterial venous fistula, or a high-flow central vein through an in-line filter with a pore size of 0.2 to 1.0 micron.
-The in-line filter should be used with all infusions of ATGAM (lymphocyte immune globulin) to prevent the administration of any insoluble material that may develop in the product during storage.
-The use of high-flow veins will minimize the occurrence of phlebitis and thrombosis.
-Do not infuse a dose of ATGAM (lymphocyte immune globulin) in less than 4 hours.
-Always keep appropriate resuscitation equipment at the patient's bedside while ATGAM (lymphocyte immune globulin) is being administered.
-Observe the patient continuously for possible allergic reactions throughout the infusions (See ADVERSE REACTIONS).
+- Allow the diluted ATGAM to reach room temperature before infusion.
+ATGAM is appropriately administered into a vascular shunt, arterial venous fistula, or a high-flow central vein using an in-line filter with a pore size of 0.2 to 1.0 micron.
+Use the in-line filter with all infusions of ATGAM to prevent the administration of any insoluble material that may develop in the product during storage.
+Use high-flow veins to minimize the occurrence of phlebitis and thrombosis.
+Do not infuse a dose of ATGAM in less than 4 hours.
+Always keep appropriate resuscitation equipment at the patient's bedside while ATGAM is being administered.
+Observe the patient continuously for possible allergic reactions throughout the infusions [see WARNINGS AND PRECAUTIONS and ADVERSE REACTIONS].

-ATGAM (lymphocyte immune globulin) , once diluted, has been shown to be physically and chemically stable for up to 24 hours at concentrations of up to 4 mg per mL in the following diluents: 0.9% sodium chloride injection, 5% dextrose and 0.225% sodium chloride injection, and 5% dextrose and 0.45% sodium chloride injection.
+- Once diluted, ATGAM has been shown to be physically and chemically stable for up to 24 hours at concentrations of up to 4 mg per mL in the following diluents: 0.9% Sodium Chloride Injection, 5% Dextrose and 0.225% Sodium Chloride Injection, and 5% Dextrose and 0.45% Sodium Chloride Injection.

-Adding ATGAM (lymphocyte immune globulin) to dextrose injection is not recommended, as low salt concentrations can cause precipitation.
-Highly acidic infusion solutions can also contribute to physical instability over time.
-It is recommended that diluted ATGAM (lymphocyte immune globulin) be stored in a refrigerator if it is prepared prior to the time of infusion.
-Even if it is stored in a refrigerator, the total time in dilution should not exceed 24 hours (including infusion time).
+- Store diluted ATGAM in a refrigerator if it is prepared prior to the time of infusion.
+Even if it is stored in a refrigerator, do not exceed a total time in dilution of 24 hours (including infusion time).

-ATGAM (lymphocyte immune globulin) Sterile Solution, containing 50 mg of horse gamma globulin/mL, is supplied as follows:
+ATGAM Sterile Solution, containing 50 mg/mL lymphocyte immune globulin, anti-thymocyte globulin [equine], is supplied as follows: